taw10/crystfel/doc/articles/speed.rst

 Choose the fastest indexing algorithms
 ======================================

+In our tests, ``asdf`` gives the best compromise between speed and success rate, so it's the best choice if you need fast processing.
+The ``indexamajig`` option ``--asdf-fast`` makes it about three times faster with only a small reduction in success rate.

+DirAx, TakeTwo, Mosflm and XGandalf are also good choices (roughly in that order).
 Don't use PinkIndexer, unless you really need it (wide bandwidth or electron diffraction data).
 PinkIndexer is a very general and accurate indexing algorithm, but these advantages must be "paid for" in speed.
-Prefer DirAx, TakeTwo, Mosflm and XGandalf.

 Try less hard to index each frame